eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 Call to generate the plot:
 ```
-python plotXMLAttributes.py -x depart -y arrival -s -o vehroute.png vehroute.xml --scatterplot
+python tools/visualization/plotXMLAttributes.py -x depart -y arrival -s -o vehroute.png vehroute.xml --scatterplot
 ```
-where -x is the attribute for the x axis; -y is the attribute for the y axis; -s is to show the plot; -o is the output file name; -scatterplot is to make a scatter plot instead of a line plot.
+where -x is the attribute for the x axis; -y is the attribute for the y axis; -s is to show the plot; -o is the output file name; --scatterplot is to make a scatter plot instead of a line plot.

 <img src="../images/vehroute_output.png" width="500px"/>